-4. Conclusion
+V. Conclusion

-In this paper, we presented a Linux implementation design for the Fixed Backoff-time Switching (FBS) method for the CSMA/CA protocol in the Wireless Internet-access Mesh Network (WIMNET).
-Our implementation design consists of implementations or modifications of the five programs: Kernel configuration, Debugfs, Minstrel, iw, and FBSdaemon.
-In our future works, we will refine the codes of the implementation, generate a testbed with multiple Linux-APs implementing the FBS method, and investigate the performance of our proposal in a real network.
+In this paper, we presented a Linux implementation for the Fixed Backoff-time Switching (FBS) method for the CS-MA/CA protocol in the Wireless Internet-access Mesh Network (WIMNET).
+Our implementation consists of implementations or modifications of the five programs: Kernel configuration, Debugfs, Minstrel, iw, and FBSdaemon.
+In this Linux implementation, our CSMA-FBS gives better performance rather then CSMA protocol.
+In our future works, we will refine the codes of the implementation, generate a testbed with multiple Linux-APs implementing the FBS method, and investigate the performance of our method in a real network topology.